spiffe/spiffe-csi/README.md

 SPIFFE CSI Driver and the Workload API implementation share the directory hosting the Workload API Unix Domain Socket using an `emptyDir` mount.

 When pods declare an ephemeral inline mount using this driver, the driver is invoked to mount the volume.
-The driver bind mounts the directory containing the Workload API Unix Domain Socket into the container.
+The driver does a read-only bind mount of the directory containing the Workload API Unix Domain Socket into the container at the requested target path.

 Similarly, when the pod is destroyed, the driver is invoked and removes the bind mount.